tykiww/tykiww.github.io/_posts/2017-07-05-luhn-with-rvest.md

     ## [1] 8

 Our check value seems to be 8!
-Finally, we can stick that value back on the original random sample we created.
+We can stick that value back on the original random sample we created.

 ```r
 paste(c(base1,check), collapse = "")